reshinto/alarm-with-volume-control/README.md

 # Prerequisites

-What things you need to install the software and how to install them (Windows 10 only) Ubuntu and Mac OSX requires no installation.
+What things you need to install the software and how to install them (Windows 10 only).
+Ubuntu and Mac OSX requires no installation.

 ```